vivo1970/PHOTONoBOOK/README.md

 - Automatically creates a slideshow with 5-second slide intervals
 - Displays images in full-screen mode (any screen size)
 - Handles both SDR and HDR images
-- Processes only HDR-compatible files (JPEG or preferably AVIF) located in “C:\PHOTONoBOOK\images”
+- Processes only HDR-compatible files (JPEG, JPG or preferably AVIF) located in “C:\PHOTONoBOOK\images”

 Limitations of this free demo slideshow:
 - Maximum 30 images (files are selected alphabetically)